nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

   # Optional parameters - END
   niis/xroad-security-server-sidecar:<version[-type[-variant]]>
 ```

+Hash for admin user can be generated with multiple tools.
+Note that yescrypt ( `$y$xxxx` ) hash is not supported in older xroad images.
+A SHA512 hash can be generated with `mkpasswd -m SHA-512` or with docker command `docker run --rm -it docker.io/serversideup/mkpasswd -m SHA-512`

 Note!
 This command persists all configuration inside the Sidecar container which means that state is lost when the container is destroyed.
 In production use, either persistent volumes should be used.
 Using a separate database is recommended.